-During the inspection, the team will also consider if there is any effective practice in the partnership that is worthy of consideration and emulation by other partnerships.
-Where this is the case, the reporting inspector will ask the partnership to prepare a case study (or studies) for dissemination on Estyn's website.
+During the inspection, the team will also consider if there is any effective practice in the college that is worthy of consideration and emulation by other colleges.
+Where this is the case, the reporting inspector will ask the college to prepare a case study (or studies) for dissemination on Estyn's website.

 All the evaluations reported during an inspection are provisional and subject to moderation and validation by HMCI.
-They are confidential to the partnership's staff and governors (where appropriate).
+They are confidential to the college's staff and governors.
 They should not be communicated beyond this group, including via social media, until we publish the report on our website.